 All Locations > International > North America > Canada > British Columbia > Rockies > Columbia Icefields > Mount Bryce (3,507m)

 Hiking the old road is tougher than a trail because it was dug up and is getting vegetated.
 After a few kilometers an old bridge site is reached.
 Easier crossing may be found at bit upstream.
-Two more kilometers of overgrown road are followed to a moraine crossing.
-Another kilometer of logging track leads to the end of the logging.
-Then a cross-country climb of 3,500 feet is required to reach the crest of the Northeast Ridge at 9,600'.
+Then another two kilometers until leaving the old road at the last clear-cut, about 5,200'.